ElectronicChartCentre/Route-Portrayal/README.md

 # Maritime Route Portrayal
 Javascript library for client-side parsing and portrayal rendering of RTZ and S-421 route data for maplibre and leaflet.
 XML data in RTZ or S412 format can be passed to either ```S421toGeoJSON()``` or ```RTZtoGeoJSON()```.
 The output is a GeoJSON feature collection that holds all the source elements to create RouteWaypoints, RouteWaypointLegs and RouteActionPoints.
-A third method, ```EditRouteWaypoint()``` takes an existing GeoJSON route, and allows modifications of parameters for a specific RouteWaypoint.
+A third method, ```EditRouteWaypoint()``` takes an existing GeoJSON route, and allows modifications of parameters for a specific RouteWaypoint. ```EditRouteWaypointNewRoute()```is a variation of the method that does the exact same, but it creates a whole new route with the updated waypoint.
 A forth method ```createLayers()``` takes sourceName as a mandatory parameter and layerIdPrefix as an optional parameter.
 The method will return layers with portrayal rules to match with the GeoJSON source.
 The portrayal rules follow the S421 portrayal catalogue found on [this link](https://www.cirm.org/s-421/index.html).

 As an extra feature, XTD(L) lines and CL lines are displayed if the data is present.
 A fifth method called ```createCorridorLayers()``` will return two additional layers that will style the XTDL and CL polygons in the GeoJSON source.
 This repository showcases the use of the library on a simulated client-side application.